dystcz/nuxt-permissions/README.md

+# nuxt-permissions

-# under construction, do not use
+## under construction, do not use